-1. The CPSC, in accordance with applicable laws and regulations, reviewed five contracts associated with the Special Interest Functions listed in the chart below, to determine whether any personal services contracts have been entered into and are being performed.
-Two of these Special Interest Functions were selected as Codes of Interest out of the 10 service codes with the largest obligation amounts for FY 2018.
-Two additional codes were reviewed per OMB guidance for FY 2018 (R499 and R699), even though they were not identified previously as Codes of Interest.
-Although OMB suggested also reviewing code R799 Support - Management: Other, CPSC did not have any contracts under that code for FY 2018.
+1. The CPSC, in accordance with applicable laws and regulations, reviewed four contracts associated with the Special Interest Functions listed in the chart below, to determine whether any personal services contracts have been entered into and are being performed.
+These three Special Interest Functions were selected as Codes of Interest out of the 10 service codes with the largest obligation amounts for FY 2020.